 About Elizabeth Freeman

-Elizabeth Freeman (500 E-RYT, YACE), founder of Yoga for Hip Replacement, has practiced yoga since 1985 and has been a yoga teacher since 1997.
+Elizabeth Freeman (500 E-RYT, YACEP), founder of Yoga for Hip Replacement, has practiced yoga since 1985 and has been a yoga teacher since 1997.
 She specializes in yoga for people with movement challenges.
 Her students include those with a range of chronic issues including Parkinson’s disease, multiple sclerosis, arthritis, irritable bowl syndrome, as well as those recovering from hip, knee, and shoulder surgeries.

 Motivated by her own experience with two hip replacements, she founded Yoga for Hip Replacement as a resource for people preparing for and recovering from hip surgery.
 Her goal is to offer safe and accessible yoga practices that support the best hip outcome.